rotundasoftware/underscore-template-helpers/README.md

 ### Use with Backbone.Subviews

-This mixin comes in handy in conjunction with the Backbone.Subviews view mixin, for a simple syntax to insert subviews into a view template:
+This mixin comes in handy when used with the [Backbone.Subviews](https://github.com/dgbeck/backbone.subviews) View mixin for a clean syntax to insert subviews into a view template:

 ```javascript
 _.addTemplateHelpers( {